micromata/generator-baumeister/app/templates/_README.md

 See [Configuring ESLint](http://eslint.org/docs/user-guide/configuring) if you need to know more.

 ### stylelint (Sass)

-We are using [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) as presets but adapted a few rules within:
+We are using [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) as presets but have adapted a few rules within:

 ```
 .stylelintrc.json
 ```

-See [stylelint rules](https://stylelint.io/user-guide/rules/) in case you like get details to these rules and the [stylelint user guide](https://stylelint.io/user-guide/configuration/) to see how to configure stylelint (e.g. how to turn of rules).
+See [stylelint rules](https://stylelint.io/user-guide/rules/) in case you want to get the details of these rules and the [stylelint user guide](https://stylelint.io/user-guide/configuration/) to see how to configure stylelint (e.g. how to turn of rules).

 ## Web performance optimization

-There are a few things that you don’t have to take care about, because Baumeister already had set them up to deliver the best possible optimizations while beeing safe to use (eg. image optimization and tree shaking).
+There are a few things that you don’t have to worry about because Baumeister has already set them up to deliver the best possible optimizations while being safe to use (eg. image optimization and tree shaking).

-But besides that, you might want to tweak settings to get an even better performance.
+Besides that, you might want to tweak settings to get an even better performance.

 ### Deleting unused CSS

 We are using [PurifyCSS](https://github.com/purifycss/purifycss) to remove unused selectors from your CSS.
 This is fully optional and is turned off by default.

-To activate PurifyCSS set the `usePurifyCSS` option in within `baumeister.json` to `true`.
+To activate PurifyCSS set the `usePurifyCSS` option in within [`baumeister.json`](#adjust-settings-via-the-baumeister-configuration-file) to `true`.

 In addition you can define a PurifyCSS `whitelist` defining an array of selectors that should not be removed.

 For example. `["button-active", "*modal*"]` will leave any selector that includes `modal` in it and selectors that match `button-active`.
 The asterisks act like a wildcard, so wrapping a string with `*`, leaves all selectors that include it.

-#### Alternative: selective imports:
+#### Alternative: selective imports

 You could also import just the CSS from Bootstrap that you actually need in your project in `src/assets/scss/index.scss`.
 But you won‘t get your CSS bundle size that small in comparison to PurifyCSS.

 ### Make use of long-term caching